Persimmon Galette with Mango Dark Rum Glaze

 Mango Rum Glaze

-- 2-3 Tbsp dark rum ( I use Koloa Dark Rum)
+- 2-3 tablespoon dark rum ( I use Koloa Dark Rum)

 1. Make the pie crust.
 Separate dough into two thick disks, wrap in plastic wrap and keep chilled until ready to use, minimum 2 hours up to 24 hours. ( Stella Park's Old Fashioned Flaky Pie Dough Recipe Here)